 UNT students, their spouses, and their families can take advantage of a group health insurance plan through an independent insurance company.
 The forms can be picked up at the Health Center or online.

-While Student Financial Aid and Scholarships helps you get money, the Student Money Management Center (SMMC) assists with what to do and how to manage your money and personal finances.
-With the guidance of SMMC coaching services, you can learn more about basic budgeting, debt management, tuition and fee payment planning, savings, job offers and benfits, and more.
+While Student Financial Aid and Scholarships help you get money, the Student Money Management Center (SMMC) assists with what to do and how to manage your money and personal finances.
+With the guidance of SMMC coaching services, you can learn more about basic budgeting, debt management, tuition, and fee payment planning, savings, job offers and benefits, and more.
 SMMC, however, cannot advise you on wealth or asset management, home buying or selling, tax services, or other types of complex financial matters.

 As a UNT student, you receive a membership to the Pohl Recreation Center through your student fees.
 Paid memberships are also available for purchase for a student's spouse and dependents, and for UNT alumni.
 Continuing student membership is also offered.
 The Pohl Recreation Center houses a 45-foot climbing wall, indoor swimming pools, an indoor running track, basketball courts, and exercise equipment.
 Recreational sports programs include aquatics, fitness and group exercise, informal recreation, intramural sports, outdoor pursuits, and sports clubs.

 UNT has a Food Pantry resource for those with food insecurities.
 UNT has their own Food Pantry.
 Additionally, the UNT Dean of Students provides information for local food pantries outside the UNT campus.
 For more information, visit the UNT Food Pantry website.